5 Things To Know Before Starting Trading Crypto

 5 Things to Know Before Starting Trading Crypto

 Cryptocurrencies are in the spotlight again, as the pandemic exposed the weaknesses of today’s financial system, prompting retail and institutional investors to look for Store of Value (SOV), as well as high-yielding assets.
 The ongoing discussions about the need for digitalization in the context of lockdowns and the surging unemployment levels across many countries have stressed the need for decentralized and safe money along with better investment options.
+You can get a digital wallet bitcoin wallet like Bitamp.

 Crypto assets are booming thanks to their unique characteristics related to decentralization, security, and immutability.
 Bitcoin skyrocketed well above its 2017 high, while DeFi tokens have consolidated as an independent crypto asset class.
 The new conditions attract many retail investors and traders that interact with cryptocurrencies for the first time.